 - You have untaxed income from other sources — like freelance work or investment income.

 It's a proactive way to avoid a bill.
-Ask your payroll team to add a fixed extra amount to each pay cycle via a Withholding Declaration.
+Ask your payroll team to add a fixed extra amount to each pay cycle via a Withholding declaration – upwards variation (NAT 5367), or a written agreement with your payer.

 Frequently Asked Questions